Kopernicus/Kopernicus/README.md

 Maintained by: - Thomas P.
 			   - NathanKell

-Additional Content by: Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars
+Additional Content by: Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, Majiir (CompatibilityChecker)

 New in this version
 -------------------